marshallford/terraform-provider-pfsense/docs/data-sources/firewall_aliases.md

 Read-Only:

+- `description` (String) For administrative reference (not parsed).
-- `address` (String) Hosts must be specified by their IP address or fully qualified domain name (FQDN).
+- `ip` (String) Hosts must be specified by their IP address or fully qualified domain name (FQDN).
 Networks are specified in CIDR format.
-- `description` (String) For administrative reference (not parsed).